sefi0609/Python-Apps/To-Do list web app/README.md

 # To-Do list web
-### A to-do list web app with date, camera and gallery.
+### A to-do list web app with date, camera and gallery
 I have added a requirements.txt file just in case you want to deploy the app.
-you can take a picture of yourself and save it
-you can upload photos
+you can take a picture of yourself and save it, you can upload photos.

 ![image](https://github.com/sefi0609/Python-Apps/assets/81361291/25be736c-76d1-406e-af57-672d28604ae6)